Esbern/semanticGIS/content/Geospatial Practice/Application Domains & Frameworks/Land use planning.md

 draft: false
 tags:
 ---
 Land use planning is a process by which communities evaluate the most efficient, equitable, and sustainable ways to use land resources.
-In a geospatial context, this process is enhanced through the use of Geographic Information Systems ([[Frameworks & Context/GIS]]) and other spatial analysis tools that allow for more informed decision-making.
+In a geospatial context, this process is enhanced through the use of Geographic Information Systems ([[GIS]]) and other spatial analysis tools that allow for more informed decision-making.
 Geospatial technologies provide a visual and analytical framework for understanding the spatial distribution of land use and its impacts.
 Additionally, integrating concepts from [[landscape ecology]] allows planners to consider the broader ecological processes and patterns that influence land use decisions.

 **Key Components:**